Alex-Ueki/Anime-SR/README.md

 - Tools for data preparation, training, evaluation, prediction, genetic evolution of models.
 - Training can be interrupted and restarted freely.

-Training dataset (remove this link before publishing repo): https://www.dropbox.com/sh/69ec5l61cpmsgmn/AAAIAdlsfDe6_hZorAfu3yIwa?dl=0
+## Performance

+Performance Metric for this framework is [Peak Signal-to-Noise ratio](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio)
+Frames were sourced from :PU INSERT SOURCE HERE:

+Training Set: 66 pairs of 1920x1080 .dpx Frames, tiled into 60x60 segments with 2-pixel borders Validation Set: 18 pairs of 1920x1080 .dpx Frames, tiled into 60x60 segments with 2-pixel borders Evaluation Set: 18 pairs of 1920x1080 .dpx Frames, tiled into 60x60 segments with 2-pixel borders

+Results
+- BasicSR Residual Model: PeekSignalToNoiseRatio = 50.51191

 ## Setup

 Requires python 3.5+, Keras, assorted standard packages (numpy, scipy, etc.)

-Data directory should be as follows (setup.py will do this for you)
+Data directory should be as follows (Tools/setup.py will do this for you)

 ```
 Data